Skip to main content

 Park History

-Parnassos was declared a national park in 1938, one of Greece's earliest protected areas, alongside Mount Olympus.
-The dual motivation of biodiversity conservation and protection of the landscape setting of the Delphi archaeological site drove the early designation.
+Parnassos was declared a national park in 1938 — one of Greece's two earliest protected areas, established in the same year as Mount Olympus National Park.
+[1] The dual motivation of biodiversity conservation and protection of the landscape setting of the Delphi archaeological site drove the early designation.
 The park has faced longstanding management tensions around the Parnassos-Fterolakka-Kelaria ski resort, which operates within the park boundaries and has been expanded controversially over the decades, including during the preparation for the 2004 Athens Olympics.
 The management balance between nature conservation, archaeological heritage, winter tourism, and ecotourism remains complex.

 Major Trails And Attractions